FlatBallFlyer/IBM-Data-Merge-Utility/USERS_GUIDE.md

 - Enriching a JSON request with additional data from a Rest data source
 - Generating a XML or HTML document with data from a database
 - Generating Configurations, Script or Code based on options specified as parameters.

 ---
 ### Merge Processing
 This diagram shows an overview of Merge Processing
 ![Processing Overview](http://flatballflyer.github.io/IBM-Data-Merge-Utility/WebContent/images/overview.png "Processing Overview")
 When a template is merged, each directive is executed in order.
 Simple Transformation templates usually have a [Parse](#parse) directive to parse the idmuPayload value and then [Replace](#replace) and/or [Insert](#insert) directives to put that data into a template.
 Sub-templates are merge processed when they are inserted at a bookmark.
 Templates that need additional data from an outside data source such as a Database, File or Rest Service can use the Enrich directive to get that data.
 Use cases that need to generate a collection of files instead of a single output message can use the Save directive to create an archive with multiple files in it.

 ---
-## Template Developers Guide
-### Developing Templates
-Developing Templates is the main skill needed to use IDMU.
-The best starting place is to have a sample input / output that your templates should create.
-Start with a template that is just the expected output and work out from there.
-When developing templates, start without any bookmarks or sub-templates and then add complexity in steps.
-Use of the Replace with Json options can be helpful if the data is not what you are expecting.

----
 ### The Data Manager